 Introduction to building blocks

-At its most basic.
+At its most basic:

 A dashboard is a single screen with interactive visuals, text, and graphics.
 A dashboard collects your most important metrics, on one screen, to tell a story or answer a question.
 The dashboard content comes from one or more reports and one or more datasets.

 An app is a way for designers to bundle and share related dashboards and reports together.
 Consumers receive some apps automatically but can go search for other apps created by colleagues or by the community.
-For example, external services you may already use, such as Google Analytics and Microsoft Dynamics CRM, offer Power BI apps.
+For example, external services you may already use, like Google Analytics and Microsoft Dynamics CRM, offer Power BI apps.

 A dataset is a collection of data that designers import or connect to and then use to build reports and dashboards.
-As a consumer, you won't interact directly with datasets, but it's still nice to understand how they fit into the bigger picture.
+As a consumer, you won't interact directly with datasets, but it's still nice to learn how they fit into the bigger picture.

-can be used in many different reports
+Can be used to create many different reports

 On to the next building block -- visualizations.

-ONE visualization in a report...
+One visualization in a report...

-- can be used on many different dashboards
+Can appear on many different dashboards

 A Power BI report is one or more pages of visualizations, graphics, and text.
 All of the visualizations in a report come from a single dataset.
 Designers share reports with consumers who interact with the reports in Reading view.

-are created using data from only one dataset.
+Can be created using data from only one dataset.

-can be part of multiple apps
+Can be part of multiple apps.

 A dashboard represents a customized view of some subset of the underlying dataset(s).
 Designers build dashboards and share them with consumers; either individually or as part of an app.
-A dashboard is a single canvas that contains tiles, graphics, and text.
+A dashboard is a single canvas that has tiles, graphics, and text.

-From a consumer standpoint, dashboards cannot be edited.
+Consumers can't edit dashboards.
 You can however add comments, view related data, set it as favorite, subscribe, and more.

 What are some purposes for dashboards?
 Here are just a few:

-- to create a personalized view of a larger dashboard -- all the metrics that matter to you
+to create a personalized view of a larger dashboard -- all the metrics that matter to you

 can display visualizations from many different datasets